Tomasdfgh/AutoConvNet/README.md

         else:
             self.padding_list.append(None)
 ```
-In the Constructor, I have defined the conv_layers and fc_layers as nn.ModuleList() in order to add on any convolutional or dense layers.
-Therefore, in the UI, everytime you submit a new conv layer in step 3, the add_conv_layer method is called in the backEnd in order to add that layer to the Model.
+In the add_conv_layer method, the convolutional layer is appended onto the conv_layers attribute. in the UI, everytime you submit a new conv layer in step 3, the add_conv_layer method is called in the backEnd in order to add that layer to the Model.
+Within the same method, you can also choose to add any padding or pooling layers right after the convolutional layer as well.
 ```
     def add_fc_layer(self, in_features, out_features,dropoutrate, act_func=1):
         self.acts2.append(act_func)